johnpgr/expo-sqlite-libsql-local-test/README.md

 # expo-sqlite libSQL Local Database Test

-Minimal reproduction demonstrating that expo-sqlite doesn't support local-only databases when `useLibSQL` is enabled, despite libSQL itself supporting this capability.
+Minimal reproduction demonstrating that expo-sqlite doesn't support local-only databases when `useLibSQL` is enabled, despite the underlying libsql C library supporting this capability.

 ## The Issue